acids-ircam/lottery_generative/README.md

-# lottery_generative
+# Generative structured lottery

-Lottery ticket hypothesis for deep generative models
+This repository contains experiments on enhancing the lottery ticket hypothesis for deep generative models.
+It also supports the DaFX 2020 submission